apache/arrow/docs/source/cpp/acero/overview.rst

 Arrow Compute
 ^^^^^^^^^^^^^

-This is described in more detail in :ref:`Relation to Arrow C++` but the key difference is that Acero handles streams of data and Arrow Compute handles situations where all the data is in memory.
+This is described in more detail in :ref:`cpp-vs-acero` but the key difference is that Acero handles streams of data and Arrow Compute handles situations where all the data is in memory.